ccb-hms/workbench-python-workshop/episodes/home-06-combining-data.md

 What data is missing between `annot3` and `rnaseq_mini`?

+Try joining them.
-Try joining them, how is this missing data handled?
+How is this missing data handled?

 ::: solution